 The Book of Revelation teaches us that if you immerse yourself in empire rhetoric and behavior, if you buy into empire life, if you think the emperor of the empire can somehow save humanity from itself or its sins, you are in danger of suffering the fate of the Beast.
 You, too, will be fallen.
 You, too, will be broken in the ways described in the third angel’s message.

 This is why my constant plea to church members is to stop trying to defend the emperor and its/his/her minions.
-Left or right, they are all emperors.
-They are all tools of the empire.
+Left or right, they are all emperors, and they are all tools of the empire.
 They might look like a lamb, but behind every empire curtain is a dragon.
 They are part of an empire that will one day be obliterated by the Rock cut out with no hands (Daniel 2).
 Turn off the empire radio hosts who always talk about how their political rivals are the enemy.
 Turn off the talking heads on cable news that are trying to tell you what to think about their version of the empire.

 An Unhealthy Addiction